microsoft/qsharp/katas/content/single_qubit_gates/index.md

 ## Effects on Basis States

-There is a simple way to find out what a gate does to the two computational basis states ($|0\rangle$ and $|1\rangle$) from looking at its matrix that comes in handy when you want to work with states in Dirac notation.
+There is a simple way to find out what a gate does to the two computational basis states $|0\rangle$ and $|1\rangle$.
 Consider an arbitrary gate:

 $$A = \begin{bmatrix} \epsilon & \zeta \\\ \eta & \mu \end{bmatrix}$$